 Set up Salesforce events for your survey campaign

-Create a Salesforce Workflow Rule and Outbound Message
+Create a Salesforce Outbound Message

-The most important part here is to include the Retently webhook link that was generated in your campaign’s Setup section.
+In the Outbound Message edit page, the most important part here is to include the Retently webhook link that was generated in your campaign’s Setup section.
 Include the link in the “Endpoint URL” input field.

 Next, choose the properties that you want to send to Retently along with your customer record when the survey will be triggered.
 Learn more about importing contact properties from Salesforce to Retently.